-Do You Want To Know Your Home's Value?
+Help To Determine Your Home's Value

-How much is your home worth?
+Are you thinking of selling your home?
+Do you know what the selling price should be?
 You know exactly how much you paid when you purchased it.
-If you have lived there long, the possible present-value may be questionable in your mind.
-If some of your neighbors with similar sized homes have sold over the years, you certainly knew their asking price and maybe even the final selling price for some.
+If you have lived there long, the possible present value may be questionable in your mind.
+If some of your neighbors with similar sized homes have sold over the years, you might knew their asking price and maybe even the final selling price for some.
 It is so critical to get the right asking price when a home is listed that you need the most expert assistance.

-When we meet with you to market your home, we introduce you right away to a priceless document-the comparative market analysis (CMA).
+When we meet with you to market your home, we introduce you right away to a priceless document - the comparative market analysis (CMA).
 It shows you in black and white exactly what homes like yours have sold for and what your competition is.
-Together, we will use the CMA, among other tools, to determine an asking price for your home and compare it to others which are on the market.
+Together, we will use the CMA, among other tools, to determine an asking price for your home and compare it to others that are on the market.
 In this way, we determine the highest possible asking price.